Bob Kuziel

 Robert Charles Kuziel (born July 24, 1950) is an American former professional football player who was an offensive lineman in the National Football League (NFL) for the New Orleans Saints and the Washington Redskins.
 He played college football for the Pittsburgh Panthers and was selected in the third round of the 1972 NFL draft.
 Kuziel also played for the Charlotte Hornets of the World Football League (WFL).

-Washington Redskin
+Washington Redskins

 In 1978, he replaced long-time veteran Len Hauss as the starting center for the Washington Redskins and played at that position for 3 seasons, up to 1980, his final year, when he started for 13 games.
 In 1981, he was replaced by Jeff Bostic.